Our Exclusive Video Cookbook Interviews

-Anthony Bourdain sets the tone for what the reader can expect in the foreword: an introspective and insightful exploration of the ingredients and practices that make not only a great dish, but also a great chef.
+Now gone Anthony Bourdain sets the tone for what the reader can expect in the foreword: an introspective and insightful exploration of the ingredients and practices that make not only a great dish, but also a great chef.
 Ripert lays down his philosophy, which rests on a series of complex and well thought-out principles, in the introduction.
 “Cooking is how I express myself creatively,” he writes and “Cooking is a holistic process.”

 Organized around chapters that represent a cooking journey, his recipes reflect particular principles such as “Star Ingredients,” “Artisanal,” “Craftsmanship” and “Tradition.”
 Ripert takes the time to stress the importance of these ideals through insightful stories.
 Based on his experience as an executive chef, his anecdotes are infused with rich imagery of his world travels, conversations with the providers of the best local ingredients, and the cultural and environmental implications of each local ingredient he uses.